saswatadash/Lampstack/README.md

 This cookbook features creation and comfiguration of a lampstack.

-Requirements
+Requirements:

-Supported platforms
+Supported platforms:
 Debian
 Ubuntu

-Recipes
+Recipes:
 cookbooksworkstation::apache_httpd
 cookbooksworkstation::database
 cookbooksworkstation::php

-Usage
+Usage:
 This cookbook provides a default recipe with customised attributes to be able to spin up the necessary infrastructure.